MathaiMarvin/wk-2-code-challenge/README.md

 - Open a terminal on your computer
 - Clone the repo by using the following: git clone git@github.com:MathaiMarvin/wk-2-code-challenge.git
-- Change directory to the repository folder cd wk-2-code-challenge
+- Change directory to the repository folder: cd wk-2-code-challenge:
 - Open in code editor: Visual Studio Code: code .
-- Ensure that JSON server installed in your machine npm install -g json-server
+- Ensure that JSON server installed in your machine: npm install -g json-server

 # Running the application